top of page

 - Broken Tile Mosaic- 120 sq ft Interior Installation

-In December of 2005, Carolyn Elaine introduced a group of 6th grade students at Dixon Elementary School to Kenyan Cultural Ambassador, Joseph Ole Koyei who was in the United States seeking education and health aid for his people.
-After entertaining everyone with stories of lion kills and a life time of roaming from place to place with his father, six mothers and 48 siblings in search of green grass for their cattle, many students expressed interest in becoming pen-pals with the Maasai children of his village.
-What started as an idea to promote a cultural exchange between students in the United States and those in Africa, culminated almost one year later, with the installation of a 120 sq ft mosaic artwork.
+In December of 2005, Carolyn Elaine introduced a group of 6th-grade students at Dixon Elementary School to Joseph Ole Koyei, a Kenyan Cultural Ambassador who was in the United States seeking education and health aid for his people.
+Joseph regaled the students with captivating stories of lion hunts and a nomadic life alongside his father, six mothers, and 48 siblings, as they roamed in search of green pastures for their cattle.
+His visit sparked a deep interest among many students to become pen-pals with the Maasai children from his village.
+What initially began as an idea to foster cultural exchange between American and African students culminated almost a year later in the creation of a 120 sq ft mosaic artwork.

-Over the course of ten months the students exchanged letters and photographs, exploring and broadened their awareness of one another.
-During this time Elaine combined the images and text from the correspondence to create a design for the interior mosaic artwork.
-The area surrounding the water fountains in the main hallway was selected as the installation site because water is a precious commodity for the Maasai and something most American students take for granted.
-Many of the letters received referred to the loss of cattle due to drought.
-Some children spoke of only being able to wash their face and hands everyday to preserve water for cooking.
+Over the course of ten months, the students engaged in letter and photograph exchanges, expanding their understanding of one another's lives.
+During this period, Elaine meticulously incorporated the images and text from their correspondence to craft a design for an interior mosaic artwork.
+The location chosen for this installation was the area surrounding the water fountains in the main hallway, symbolizing the preciousness of water for the Maasai, something often taken for granted by American students.
+Many of the received letters spoke of cattle losses due to drought, and some children mentioned using water conservatively, reserving it primarily for cooking.

-The mosaic is entitled “Drink In Remembrance”.
-It depicts a village women offering water to Massai and Dixon Elementary School children.
-The photographs of the African pen-pals were transferred to ceramic tiles and included in the background along with quotations from their letters.
-The artistic elements that were fabricated in Elaine’s studio were juxtaposed with the students work in an onsite installation.
+Titled "Drink In Remembrance," the mosaic portrays a village woman offering water to both Maasai and Dixon Elementary School children.
+The photographs of the African pen-pals were transferred onto ceramic tiles and integrated into the background, along with quotes from their letters.
+The artistic elements created in Elaine's studio were thoughtfully juxtaposed with the students' contributions in an onsite installation.

-For two weeks in the month of October 2006, the entire population of Dixon Elementary School witnessed the gradual transformation of their water fountain wall.
-The (now, 7th grade) students rotated in groups of five to assist in directly applying each piece of tile to the mural.
-The opportunity to participate in, and experience this creative process encouraged all of the participants, both here and abroad, to think beyond their immediate environment and embrace a broader “world” community.
-This mural will catalogue the pen-pal experience of the Dixon students and serve as a constant reminder of the challenges that children in other parts of the world face on a daily basis.
+For two weeks in October 2006, the entire Dixon Elementary School community bore witness to the gradual transformation of their water fountain wall.
+The 7th-grade students at the time worked in rotating groups of five, actively participating in the direct application of each tile to the mural.
+This hands-on experience in the creative process encouraged all participants, both locally and abroad, to broaden their perspectives beyond their immediate surroundings and embrace a more extensive "world" community.
+This mural serves as a lasting testament to the pen-pal experience of Dixon's students and a constant reminder of the daily challenges faced by children in other parts of the world.